averyfaller/TiltShift/README.md

 # TiltShift
-Tilt Shift Image Effect with OpenCL
+Tilt Shift Image Effect with OpenCL.
+A project for CS205.